Mwangi Kiunjuri: Education and Political life

-Mwangi Kiunjuri graduated from Moi University with a Bachelor of Education (Arts) degree in 1994.
-He was elected to the parliament in 1997, then representing the Democratic Party.
+Kiunjuri was first elected to the parliament in 1997 as a member of the Democratic Party.
 He retained his seat in the 2002 elections.
 As a member of the Party of National Unity, he was elected to represent Laikipia East Constituency in the 2007 Kenyan parliamentary election.
 He left office in 2013.

 Kiunjuri has also served in the Kenyan cabinet in various capacities.
-He became the cabinet secretary for Devolution and Planning in 2015, replacing Anne Waiguru after she resigned on corruption grounds.
-Following the Jubilee government retaining power in the 2017 general elections, President Uhuru Kenyatta appointed Kiunjuri to be the Cabinet Secretary for Agriculture in 2018.
+In 2015, he became the cabinet secretary for Devolution and Planning, replacing Anne Waiguru after she resigned due to corruption allegations.
+Following the Jubilee government's retention of power in the 2017 general elections, President Uhuru Kenyatta appointed Kiunjuri to be the Cabinet Secretary for Agriculture in 2018.
 He was relieved of this position on 14 January 2020.
 Later that year, he founded The Service Party.
 In the 2022 Kenyan general election, he returned as MP for Laikipia East Constituency.